scchess/Qualimap/doc/faq.rst

 |

 **Q**: *What is the scalability of QualiMap?
-Can it be run on a cluster?*
+Can it run on a cluster?*

-**A**: Currently QualiMap can only use multicore systems to improve the performance.
-In future we plan to support cluster and computational cloud execution for BAM QC.
+**A**: Currently qualimap is designed to run in a single multicore machine.
+In the future we plan to support cluster and computational cloud execution for BAM QC.

 |